EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Introduction

+\IEEEPARstart{V}{olatile} order patterns and increasingly complex kitting demands challenge the coordination and production capacity of modern manufacturing systems~\cite{qin2021self, zhang2022distributed}.
+The flexible assembly flow shop scheduling problem (FAFSP) models the supply relationship between part processing and product assembly~\cite{liu2025recent,komaki2019flow} and is widely applicable in industries such as home appliance manufacturing~\cite{ elyasi2024imperialist}, aerospace~\cite{wu2018two}, machinery manufacturing~\cite{kong2024energy}, and plastics~\cite{allahverdi2015two}.
+Under the constraints of a hierarchical product structure, the demand for multi-product delivery necessitates centralized dispatching of different product families.
+Moreover, the combination of flexible processing capabilities and structure-delivery dual kitting constraints further complicates the operational supply network~\cite{qiu2024novel}, thus requiring coordinated decision-making across multiple stages.

+For the traditional static FAFSP, where process information is fully known in advance, researchers have proposed various solution methods.
+These include exact algorithms such as mathematical programming~\cite{da2024production} and branch and bound~\cite{fattahi2014branch, komaki2019flow}.
+However, these methods rely on the ideal assumption of a stable production environment and require substantial offline computation~\cite{lei2023large}.
+Consequently, these methods cannot adapt to real time uncertainties such as dynamic order arrivals, making them inadequate for dynamic scheduling scenarios that require immediate responsiveness.

-In online scheduling, the arrival of urgent orders requires reassessing priorities and processing, which also profoundly impacts the inherent stricter supply relationship~\citep{branke2005anticipation}.
-The existing methods for dynamic scheduling of manufacturing systems are mainly categorized proactive and reactive~\citep{ouelhadj2009survey}.
-Proactive scheduling, also known as robust scheduling, generates initial solutions that can resist a certain degree of uncertainty by inserting idle time, but usually at the expense of optimality~\citep{pandhare2024digital, lu2012robust}.
-In contrast, reactive scheduling (also known as response rescheduling) offers greater flexibility and adaptability by reevaluating decisions in response to each dynamic event.
-However, it heavily relies on Priority Dispatching Rules (PDRs)~\citep{qiu2024novel, yang2008predictive}, which are favored for their computational efficiency and quick response, enabling real-time decision-making in dynamic environments.
-Nevertheless, traditional PDRs (e.g., FIFO, EDD~\citep{baykasouglu2010analyzing}) remain largely static, depending on expert knowledge or offline optimization techniques tailored to specific production scenarios~\citep{zhang2023deep, wang2022independent}.
-As a result, their performance deteriorates significantly when the scheduling problem characteristics or workshop conditions undergo structural changes~\citep{qiu2024multi}.
+In dynamic environments, disturbances often require the rescheduling of job priorities in the cache, directly affecting previously established strict supply relationships~\cite{branke2005anticipation}.
+Existing dynamic scheduling methods for manufacturing systems are primarily categorized into proactive and reactive approaches~\cite{ouelhadj2009survey}.
+Proactive scheduling, also known as robust scheduling, typically constructs initial solutions with a certain degree of disturbance resistance by inserting idle time, though often at the cost of scheduling performance~\cite{yan2024learning, lu2012robust}.
+Reactive scheduling offers greater flexibility and adaptability, adjusting through real-time decision-making in response to each dynamic event.
+This real-time adjustment is typically achieved by applying priority dispatching rules (PDRs)~\cite{qiu2024novel, yang2008predictive}.
+These rules are favored for their high computational efficiency and rapid response, making them well-suited for real-time decision-making in dynamic environments~\cite{meng2026Niching}.
+However, as heuristic methods, the design of PDRs is resource intensive, relying on substantial domain expertise and iterative trial‑and‑error validation. \IEEEpubidadjcol